pzy2000/MulChain/README.md

 ##### 2. Install IPFS Desktop
 To manage and store multimedia files, you need to install IPFS Desktop, which provides an easy interface for interacting with IPFS:

 - Download the Windows installer for [IPFS Desktop v0.13.2](https://github.com/ipfs/ipfs-desktop/releases/download/v0.13.2/IPFS-Desktop-Setup-0.13.2.exe).
+For other OS, please visit https://github.com/ipfs/ipfs-desktop/releases/tag/v0.13.2 to download the corresponding version.
 - DO NOT use newer versions of IPFS!!!!
 - Run the downloaded installer and follow the on-screen instructions to install.
 - After installation, launch IPFS Desktop.
 It will automatically set up and start an IPFS node.